Ccooper9893/Note-Taker/README.md

 ___
 This application was created using the following software:
 - HTML5 - Hypertext markup language - Structures a webpage
-- CSS3 - Cascading style sheets - Styling/Presentation
+- CSS3
-- Javascript ES6 - Dynamic - Interactive
+- Javascript ES6
-- Node - Non-browser Javascript runtime environment
+- Node
-- Express - Back-end web application framework - Node module
+- Express
-- uuidv4 - Unique ids - Node module
+- uuidv4
 - VS Code

 ## *License*